 On a side note we need to make a plan on how to de-activated the current non working embedded shops to prevent any future use.

-That would solve also my current problem of having an embedded view each time I logout of OFN France :smiley: (which I guess happens to all our users using embedded shops).
+That would solve also my current problem of having an embedded view each time I logout of OFN France (which I guess happens to all our users using embedded shops).